While my cat doesn't stray far from my yard, I often wonder what he does when he goes prowling about.

 To get around this limitation, I used the timelapse feature on the Go 2; while you don't get the benefit of audio, you do get a chance to see what happens over a greater stretch of time.
 Again, all I saw from my cat was a lot of sitting around.

-I plan to send him out again a few times with the camera to see if I manage to capture anything else of interest.
+I plan to send him out again a few times with the new camera to see if I manage to capture anything else of interest.
 But if you have a dog or a cat who wanders outside — and don't mind risking the camera — it's something that's fun to try.

 Put the tiny camera Insta360 go on cats!
 Wanna see the world from cats’ view?♬ original sound - insta360_official